 We actively seek external expertise with staff accessing high quality and relevant training opportunities to drive their knowledge and the curriculum forwards.
 We have worked with Teaching Schools, ALPSIT and their advisor, Maths Hubs and our local clusters to develop our curriculum, maximising opportunities for learning.

-Records of attainment are maintained, using our online tracking system, by the class teachers and monitored by SLT and Subject Champions.
+Records of attainment are maintained, using our digital tracking system, by the class teachers and monitored by SLT and Subject Champions.

 The school has a tracking system in place that allows us to identify children making accelerated or slow progress and address any issues.
 Each class maintains a class tracker which records each child’s progress within the class.